-Authority Members
+Gateway Water Management Authority Members

-City of Artesia City of Bell

-City of Bell Gardens

-City of Bellflower

-Central Basin Municipal Water District

-City of Cerritos

-City of Commerce

-City of Downey

-City of Huntington Park

-City of La Mirada

-City of Lakewood

-City of Long Beach

-Long Beach Water Department

-City of Lynwood

-City of Norwalk

-City of Paramount

-City of Pico Rivera

-City of Santa Fe Springs

-City of Signal Hill

-City of South Gate

-City of Vernon

-City of Whittier

-Ex-Officio Participant:
+Authority Members City of Artesia City of Bell City of Bell Gardens City of Bellflower Central Basin Municipal Water District City of Cerritos City of Commerce City of Cudahy City of Downey City of Huntington Park City of La Mirada City of Lakewood City of Long Beach Long Beach Water Department City of Lynwood City of Montebello City of Norwalk City of Paramount City of Pico Rivera City of Santa Fe Springs City of Signal Hill City of South Gate City of Vernon City of Whittier

-City of Hawaiian Gardens
+Ex-Officio Participant: City of Hawaiian Gardens

-The cities of the Los Angeles Gateway Region (Gateway Region), water agencies, and interested parties are developing this integrated regional water management plan (IRWMP).
-These cities share water resources; have common water quality, water supply, and storm runoff problems and issues, and are demographically similar.
+The cities of the Los Angeles Gateway Region (Gateway Region), water agencies, and interested parties are developing an integrated regional water management plan (IRWMP).
+These cities share water resources, have common water quality, water supply, and storm runoff problems and issues, and are demographically similar.
 These common traits provide a unique opportunity to jointly find common, integrated, and coordinated solutions for the region's water-related issues through the IRWMP process.
-The Gateway Region formed an official joint powers authority (JPA) under California law to steer their planning efforts and provide solid governance for plan development and implementation.
+The Gateway Region formed an official joint powers authority (JPA) under California law to steer its planning efforts and provide solid governance for plan development and implementation.

-There are currently 23 signatories to the JPA, and they are actively engaging in both stakeholder and public outreach programs and expanding JPA membership.
+There are currently 25 signatories to the JPA, and they are actively engaging in both stakeholder and public outreach programs and expanding JPA membership.
 The map on page 8 shows the boundary of the Region and the current cities that are participating in the JPA.
 The JPA is now officially known as the Gateway Water Management Authority (GWMA).